-Sydney is famous for its natural beauty, and with good reason: from world famous beaches like Manly and Bondi, to well-kept secrets (Collins Flat Beach, for example), and a range of national parks, one of the great advantages of life in the Harbour City is that you’re never more than an hour away from nature.
+Sydney is famous for its natural beauty, and with good reason: from world-famous beaches like Manly and Bondi to well-kept secrets (Collins Flat Beach, for example), and a range of national parks, one of the great advantages of living in the Harbour City is that you’re never more than an hour away from nature.
 Sydney’s most popular national parks include Royal National Park, Sydney Harbour National Park, and Ku-ring-gai Chase National Park.

 If you’re moving interstate, then Sydney’s global isolation won’t change much for you: in fact, if you move from Perth, which is the world’s most isolated major city, then Sydney’s position on Australia’s east coast may prove advantageous.
 However, there’s no getting around the fact that, unlike many other global cities such as London, Hong Kong, and Los Angeles, Sydney is a remote location.
 To put this into perspective, if you board plane in Sydney, it’ll take you about three hours to get to New Zealand; four hours to get to Fiji; ten hours to get to China; 12 hours to get to Malaysia; and more than 20 hours to get to the United States or Europe.

 We’ll expand on Sydney’s cost of living in a dedicated section.
 Suffice to say, for now, that Sydney, for all its charms, is a notoriously expensive place to get by, with a 2018 study ranking it above London and New York as one of the world’s ten priciest cities.